samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 ### Narration in Combat

-Although it’s important that the players understand what’s going on in terms of the rules, the game can get dull if everyone uses only “gamespeak”: “That’s an 18 to hit,” “You hit; now roll damage,” “11 points,” and “OK, now we’re to Initiative count 13.”
+Although it’s important that the players understand what’s going on in terms of the rules, the game can get dull if everyone uses only "gamespeak": "That’s an 18 to hit," "You hit; now roll damage," "11 points," and "OK, now we’re to Initiative count 13."
 Instead, use the rules and your knowledge of the scene to help your narration.
-If 18 is barely a hit, but the 11 points of damage is a bad wound for the enemy, say: “You swing wildly, and the knight brings his shield up just a second too late.
+If 18 is barely a hit, but the 11 points of damage is a bad wound for the enemy, say: "You swing wildly, and the knight brings his shield up just a second too late.
 Your blade catches him along the jaw, drawing a deep gash.
-He recoils, bleeding badly!”
+He recoils, bleeding badly!"

 As the characters fight monsters, you can reveal information to help the players make good choices, as described in the sections that follow.